-There are many kinds of fasting:
+There are different kinds of fasting.

 Other Works Consulted

 - Bloomer KG, et al. (2010).
 Effect of a 21-day Daniel fast on metabolic and cardiovascular disease risk factors in men and women.
 Lipids in Health and Disease, 9: 94.
 Also available online: http://www.lipidworld.com/content/9/1/94.

 - Whitney E, Rolfes SR (2011).
 Metabolism: Transformations and interactions.
 In Understanding Nutrition, 12th ed., pp. 205–229.
 Belmont, CA: Wadsworth.

 Current as ofNovember 7, 2018

 Author: Healthwise Staff

 Medical Review: Kathleen Romito, MD - Family Medicine